 Before making his collegiate debut at ICC, Roger spent two years at Hill City High School as the equipment manager for football, girls’ basketball, and baseball.
 During the 2014 season, Rhodes and the Hornets baseball team were crowned the Northern Lakes Conference Champions.
 During the 2013-2014 season, Rhodes and the Hornets girls’ basketball team were named the NLC runner-up.

 Before graduating from HCHS in 2012, Rhodes was the student manager for the football, boys’ basketball, and baseball teams.
 The boys’ basketball team was named the NLC runner-up.
 During his football career, Rhodes managed under Justin Isaacs, who played at BSU as a defensive back from 1998 to 2002.

 In addition to his role on the BSU football team, Rhodes also serves as the student equipment manager for the men’s and women’s basketball teams, both of which advanced to play in the quarterfinals of the 2018-19 Northern Sun Intercollegiate Conference Tournament at the Sanford Pentagon in Sioux Falls, S.D.

-Rhodes is a senior at Bemidji State, pursuing his bachelor’s degree in graphic design.
+Rhodes is from Hill City, Minn., and a senior at Bemidji State, pursuing his bachelor’s degree in graphic design.